-Metropolitan Coal submitted the Longwalls 305-307 Extraction Plan to the Department of Planning, Industry and Environment (DPIE) in October 2019.
+Metropolitan Coal submitted the Longwalls 305-307 Extraction Plan to the then Department of Planning, Industry and Environment (DPIE) (now Department of Planning and Environment [DPE]) in October 2019.
 The Longwalls 305-307 Extraction Plan includes post-mining monitoring and management of potential subsidence impacts and environmental consequences, subject to the previously approved Metropolitan Coal Extraction Plans for Longwalls 20-22, 23-27, 301-303 and 304.
 The DPIE approved the Longwalls 305-307 Extraction Plan in March 2020 and mining of Longwall 305 commenced on 12 April 2020.
-Under this annual review, environmental performance for the period 1 January 2020 to 11 April 2020 is reported against the Longwall 304 Extraction Plan and the environmental performance for the period 12 April 2020 to 31 December 2020 is reported against the Longwalls 305-307 Extraction Plan.
+Under this annual review, environmental performance for the period 1 January 2021 to 31 December 2021 is reported against the Longwalls 305-307 Extraction Plan.

-In accordance with the mining lease conditions, Metropolitan Coal has also prepared the Metropolitan Coal Mining Operations Plan, 2012 - 2021 (herein referred to as the Metropolitan Coal MOP).
+In accordance with the mining lease conditions, Metropolitan Coal has also prepared the Metropolitan Coal Mining Operations Plan, 2012 - 2023 (herein referred to as the Metropolitan Coal MOP).